muminoff/muminoff/README.md

 ## About Me

 Full-stack engineer specializing in backend APIs, distributed systems, and platform engineering.
-I've spent 13+ years building scalable systems—from bioinformatics platforms processing 100,000+ weekly jobs to internal tooling supporting millions of concurrent players at Electronic Arts.
+I have spent 13+ years building scalable systems, from bioinformatics platforms processing 100,000+ weekly jobs to internal tooling supporting millions of concurrent players at Electronic Arts.

 I architect solutions with Node.js and Python, design RESTful and GraphQL APIs, and create developer tools that make infrastructure manageable.
-Whether it's migrating monoliths to microservices or building CLI tools in Rust, I focus on systems that scale and teams that succeed.
+Whether migrating monoliths to microservices or building CLI tools in Rust, I focus on systems that scale and teams that succeed.

 **Currently exploring**: Backend Engineering, Platform Engineering, and Full-Stack opportunities with companies building impactful products globally.